 The four keys in the bay now open to visitor use-two that allow overnight stays (Little Rabbit and North Nest keys) and two that are for day use only (Carl Ross and Bradley keys)-would remain open.
 All other keys would be in the special protection zone and remain closed to public use to protect nesting and roosting birds.
 Three additional chickees (platform campsites) would be built in Florida Bay to reduce the travel distance between campsites to a more reasonable length (i.e., 10-12 miles).
-The chickees would be constructed in the water near keys (not on them).
-A wilderness stewardship plan would be developed to determine the most suitable locations for the chickees and to ensure that their development and maintenance is completed in a manner that protects wilderness character.
+The chickees would be constructed in the water near keys (not on them); locations would be selected based on detailed evaluation of candidate sites.
 Opportunities would continue for visitors to enjoy and learn more about Florida Bay via the many guided fishing trips and ecotours offered in this vast, complex area.